Sporiff/resume-markdown/markdown/resume.md

 Key Responsibilities:

-* Help with planning development roadmaps and managing the community
+* Helping with planning development roadmaps and managing the community

-* Participate in testing of new releases and provide detailed feedback
+* Participating in testing of new releases and provide detailed feedback

-* Contribute bugfixes and new features to the application based on community feedback
+* Contributing bugfixes and new features to the application based on community feedback

-* Offer support in the project’s forums and chatrooms
+* Offering support in the project’s forums and chatrooms

 **Technical Support Analyst: Oneserve 2018 - Present**